paddy-joyce/starter-academic/content/authors/admin/_index.md

 highlight_name: false
 ---

-I am a marine ecologist, currently working at The Chinese University of Hong Kong with [Prof. Laura Falkenberg](https://www.marineecosystems.org).
-My research is driven by attempts to understand how natural and future environmental conditions alter competition and trophic interactions between species.
-By using a range of field and laboratory experiments, I aim to quantify interaction strengths and predict how environmental change will alter such relationships.
-The basis of my work involves marine habitat forming bivalves, the organisms associated with these habitats, and in particular,  invasive species.
+I am a marine ecologist at The Chinese University of Hong Kong in [Prof. Laura Falkenberg's lab](https://www.marineecosystems.org).
+My research is driven by attempts to understand how current and future environmental conditions alter organism behaviour and ecophysiology.
+Further, I am interested in how interactions between species will change with multiple environmental pressures.
+To do this, I use a range of laboratory and field experimental approaches that allow me to identify particular patterns in organism responses.
+The basis of my work involves marine habitat forming bivalves and the organisms associated with such habitats, with a particular focus on invasive species.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/PatrickJoyce_CV.pdf" "newtab" >}}CV here{{< /staticref >}}.